Plants are Smart

 Postscript

 I’ve heard several socially conservative commentators pronounce orthodox Christianity intellectually untenable.
 They have adopted instead a highly psychologized interpretation of the Bible .
 Christ is, according to their interpretations, just another mythical subject of the hero’s journey.
-They look for truth by analyzing the subconscious and following the teachings of spirits which appear to them in trances (I am thinking specifically of Jung’s Red Book and Campbell’s A Hero with a Thousand Faces).
-We have Isaiah’s view of this approach.
+They look for truth by analyzing the subconscious and following the teachings of spirits which appear to them in dreams and trances (I am thinking specifically of Jung’s Red Book and Campbell’s A Hero with a Thousand Faces).
+We have Isaiah’s view on this approach:

 And when they say to you, “Inquire of the mediums and the necromancers who chirp and mutter,” should not a people inquire of their God?
 Should they inquire of the dead on behalf of the living?